EswarAdithya011/Digital-Alarm-Clock/README.md

 **Note:** The specific buttons or switches for each function may vary depending on your FPGA board's configuration.
 Consult your board's manual or the project's documentation for precise details.

-To provide a clear and organized overview of your Digital Alarm Clock project, here's a structured representation of your project's directory, along with brief explanations for each component.
-You can incorporate this directly into your `README.md` file to enhance clarity for collaborators and users.

 ## Project Structure

 ```